fishtree-attempt/simple-linear-regression-public-health/episodes/06-fitAndAssumptionSLR.md

 ### 2. Representativeness
 The representativeness assumption states that the *sample* is representative of the *population* to which we are generalising our findings.
 More specifically, the individuals from which our sample is formed are representative of the population of interest.
 While validity covered the relationship between our sample and the case of interest, representativeness covers the relationship between our model and another population of interest.
-For example, let's say we used a subset of the NHANES data to study the relationship between physical activity and pulse in 70+ individuals in the US.
+For example, let's say we used a subset of the NHANES data to study the relationship between physical activity and pulse rate in 70+ individuals in the US.
 Since we used a subset appropriate to our research question, our model has validity.
 Our model may also be representative of 70+ individuals in the UK, in which case we could generalise our results without violating the representativeness assumption.
 However, our model is not representative of adults of all ages, so we cannot use it to generalise to that population.

 >## Exercise
-> You are asked to model the effect of age on BMI of individuals in the US.
+> You are asked to model the effect of age on the BMI of individuals in the US.
 > A colleague proposes that you fit a simple linear regression to the NHANES data,
 > using `BMI` as the outcome variable and `Age` as the explanatory variable.
 >